Why Vienna is the Perfect Place to Travel This Christmas

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Check that you pick the correct type.
-The majority of adapters available online are simply plug changers and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most areas.
+A plug adapter that supports outlet types C and F. Be sure to choose the correct type.
+The majority of adapters on sale are simply plugs and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one is sufficent for most places.

 • Airplane phone mount